rockapot/crash/Story/Hour 03.md

 “Archives?”
 “I’m first-wave tech.”
 The lanky junior shot the fat one a look.
 “Well, shit,” said the noncom.
 “Look at you.
-Go on.”
+Go on.
+Tell us what you saw.”
 “Everything went dark like a breaker tripped.
 There were only handheld lights and chemical overheads.
 Then microgravity came and the corridors started to spin.
 The air was thick like soup.
 The pumps.
 You couldn’t hear the atmosphere pumps.
 It was so quiet I thought I’d go crazy.
 Then came the order to abandon ship.
 I couldn’t.
 I had to go get her.”
 “You had to get her.”
 “Yessir.”